Commercial Real Estate

 • Currently the CRE sector is experiencing a boom even during the economic slowdown and the real market in the country.

-• Commercial real estate investment opportunities include investments in office space, retail space, and floor space for the construction of huge malls, multiplexes, etc. Factors that influence the selection of right CRE investment are the location of the property, its infrastructural facilities, and the property trends in that area.
+• Best commercial real estate investments opportunities include investments in office space, retail space, and floor space for the construction of huge malls, multiplexes, etc. Factors that influence the selection of right CRE investment are the location of the property, its infrastructural facilities, and the property trends in that area.

 • Following are the best destinations for investment in CRE in India: